GATB/MindTheGap/README.md

 MindTheGap is a software that performs integrated detection and assembly of **genomic insertion variants** in NGS read datasets with respect to a reference genome.
 It is designed to call insertions of any size, whether they are novel or duplicated, homozygous or heterozygous in the donor genome.

 Alternatively and since release 2.1.0, MindTheGap can also be used as a **genome assembly finishing tool**.
 It is integrated as an essential step in the **targeted assembly** tool [MinYS (MineYourSymbiont in metagenomics datasets)](https://github.com/cguyomar/MinYS).
+It takes also part of a gap-filling pipeline dedicated to linked-read data (10X Genomics):  [MTG-link](https://github.com/anne-gcd/MTG-Link).

 **Insertion variant detection**